 Detection server restriction for Symantec DLP Agents on Citrix XenApp

 Symantec does not recommend using a single Endpoint Prevent detection server with both physical endpoint computers and Citrix XenApp servers.
 When you use the Enforce Server administration console to configure endpoint events to monitor, you must deselect CD/DVD and Local Drive events for Citrix XenApp agents.
 (These items are present on the Agent Configuration screen, but they are not supported for Citrix XenApp.)
-Using the same Endpoint Server for non-Citrix agents limits the functionality of those agents because you must disable Local Drive and CD/DVD events for the server as a whole.
-To support the DLP Agent on both Citrix XenApp servers and physical endpoint computers, Symantec recommends that you deploy two Endpoint Servers and ensure that each server is reserved for either Citrix XenApp agents or physical endpoint agent installations.
+Using the same Endpoint Server for non-Citrix agents limits the functionality of those agents.
+You must disable Local Drive and CD/DVD events for the server as a whole.
+To support the DLP Agent on both Citrix XenApp servers and physical endpoint computers, Symantec recommends that you deploy two Endpoint Servers.
+Ensure that each server is reserved for either Citrix XenApp agents or physical endpoint agent installations.